microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 Image configuration consists of two sections - Disks and SystemConfigs - that describe the produced artifact(image).
 Image configuration code can be found in (configuration.go)[../../tools/imagegen/configuration/configuration.go] and validity of the configuration file can be verified by the [imageconfigvalidator](../../tools/imageconfigvalidator/imageconfigvalidator.go)

-### IsContainerImage
-IsContainerImage is a optional boolean that indicates to the imager tool whether the config describes a container or system rootfs.
-If IsContainerImage is specified, the only valid values are `true` and `false`.
-Default is `false`.
-When IsContainerImage is `true`, no bootloader or kernel will be installed.

 ## Disks
 Disks entry specifies the disk configuration like its size (for virtual disks), partitions and partition table.